 Key Features:

-- Strong emphasis on application, analysis, evaluation, and problem-solving
+- Strong focus on analysis and problem-solving

 - English First Language